bitwig/dawproject/README.md

 ### Lanes
 Contains a list of lanes, which can be of any timeline type.

 ### Markers
 Contains a list of cue markers.

 ### Clips
 Contains a list of clips.

-Each clip contains:
-* A timeline, or a reference to a timeline (to represent aliases).
+Each clip contains a timeline, or alternatively a reference to a timeline which can be used to represent aliases.
-* A list of warps (optional)

 ### Warps
-Contains a list of warp-markers where.
+Contains a nested timeline along with a list of warp-markers which provides a remapping of time inside the warps object, which is usually a different timebase than the parent context.

-This is normally used to represent time-warping of audio, where the "inside" of a clip has a different time-representation than the "outside".
+This is typically used to represent time-warping of audio.

 ### Notes
 Contains a list of notes.